 Germans are famous for excelling.
 While notoriously well-organized and efficient, they are also experts at relaxing.
-Explore Germany's Black Forest — with its venerable trails and world-class mineral spas — and you'll know what I mean.
+Explore Germany's Black Forest — with its plentiful trails and world-class mineral spas — and you'll know what I mean.

 The Black Forest is popular with German holiday-goers and tourists looking for serious R&R, clean air, cuckoo clocks, countless hiking possibilities, and chocolate cakes layered with cherries and drenched in schnapps.
 The forest stretches in a hilly 100-mile range along Germany's southwestern border with France.

 Tooling around by car, you get a feeling the area is steeped in tradition.
 That feeling is confirmed and explained at the Black Forest Open-Air Museum (a.k.a. the Vogtsbauernhof) in Gutach.
 Built around a grand old farmhouse, the museum makes folk life vivid, using its collection of antique farms as racks upon which to hang artifacts illustrating otherwise long-gone lifestyles.
 Here you'll learn why and how the farmers with little to do during the long winters were absolutely cuckoo for clock-making.

 With its clockmaking heritage, it's no wonder this region has what I consider Europe's best clock museum.
 The German Clock Museum in Furtwangen is more than a chorus of cuckoo clocks; it traces the development of clocks from the Dark Ages to the space age.

-The Black Forest's top attraction — and a fine springboard for all that woodsy fun — is the spa town of Baden-Baden.
+The Black Forest's top attraction is the spa town of Baden-Baden.
 A hundred and fifty years ago this was the playground of Europe's high-rolling elite.
 Royalty and aristocracy came from all corners to take the Kur — a soak in the (supposedly) curative mineral waters — and to enjoy the world's top casino.
 Today this lush town of 55,000 attracts a more middle-class crowd.